 The federal government’s failure to pass any useful internet laws in the last 15 years is inexcusable.
 Predictably, states are rushing to fill the void with California leading the way.
 The California Automatic Renewal Law represents a perfect example of this trend and the madness that can result.

 Who Will Save The Children?

-The California Automatic Renewal Law is not restricted to children, but the same mentality gives rise to it – someone must protect innocent consumers from evil online businesses.
+The California Legislature did not restrict the California Automatic Renewal Law to children, but the same mentality gives rise to it – someone must protect innocent consumers from evil online businesses.
 While I am all for putting an end to shady online practitioners who double bill credit cards and such, creating questions about the legality of automatic renewals is going a bit too far.
-[Read more…] about California Automatic Renewal Law
+[Read more…] about California Automatic Renewal Law – Recurring Billing Requirements

 Client Changes Mind

 A potential client contacts you about developing a social media site.
 The two of you meet multiple times and work out the specifications for the project.
 The client accepts your cost estimate and signs your contract.
 [Read more…] about Web Designers – Protect Yourself When Clients Changing Their Minds